 The temperature there right now is -28 with a low of -30 by tonight.

 Phew, at least someplace is way colder than here!
 None the less, I don’t feel like I won anything here.
-Well, except a possible understanding that being cold and
+Well, except a possible understanding that being cold and experiencing extreme temperature changes really is the single most unifying Canadian trait.

 What do you think?
 Join the conversation by commenting below!